compulim/generator-azure-web-app/README.md

 (This command is only supported on Windows because it requires MSDeploy)

+Deployment thru MSDeploy will not trigger Project Kudu.
+Thus, Node.js version and binary location cannot be automatically selected.
+Add the followings to `iisnode.yml`:

+* `nodeProcessCommandLine: "D:\Program Files (x86)\nodejs\6.3.0\node.exe"`

-First, pack the web server, `npm run pack`.
+Then, pack the web server, `npm run pack`.
 This will output a MSDeploy package file at `dist/packages/web.zip`.

 Then, deploy the package file to Azure Web App, `npm run deploy -- --publishsettings=<yoursettings>.PublishSettings`.

 The publish settings file can be downloaded from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx).

-Although this command is only supported on Windows, you can deploy the project by continuous deployment from GitHub and other popular repositories.

 ### Manual deploy to IIS